 Oh, those were the days… Nagging at your parents for a bit of change, before running off to the arcade with your mates and playing games until you’d spent every penny – and then repeating the whole process until those responsible for you got pretty fed up.
-And now, taking us all on one big nostalgic trip to better days is NQ64 – a unique gaming arcade and bar that’s set to arrive in Glasgow this year.
+And now, taking us all on one big nostalgic trip to better days is NQ64 – a unique gaming arcade and bar that’s taken over the former Distrikt club in Merchant Square.

-Similar to its other sites in Edinburgh and other UK cities such as Birmingham, Cardiff, Liverpool and Manchester, the time capsule-like bar is expected to have a glowing neon sign that gives a friendly nod to the dusty Nintendos stuffed away in our attics.
-But inside is where the fun really begins (obviously!) – with neon splattered graffiti and retro games galore greeting you as soon as you step through the doors.
+Similar to its other sites in Edinburgh and other UK cities such as Birmingham, Cardiff, Liverpool and Manchester, the time capsule-like bar boasts a glowing neon sign that gives a friendly nod to the dusty Nintendos stuffed away in our attics.
+But inside is where the fun really begins (obviously!) – with neon-splattered graffiti and retro games galore greeting you as soon as you step through the doors.

-Featuring a whole roster of retro favourites, NQ64 Glasgow will be home to a number of famous games – including Mortal Kombat, Pac Man, Street Fighter II, Tekken and newer classics such as Guitar Hero.
-If that wasn’t enough, the uber-cool spot will have its very own Sega Mega Drive, Super Nintendo, N64 and an original Playstation.
+Featuring a whole roster of retro favourites, NQ64 Glasgow is home to several famous games – including Mortal Kombat, Pac-Man, Street Fighter II, Tekken and newer classics such as Guitar Hero.
+If that wasn’t enough, the uber-cool spot would have its very own Sega Mega Drive, Super Nintendo, N64 and an original PlayStation.
 It’s literally like the early 90s all over again – and we’re obsessed.

-The games work on a token basis, with 15 tokens costing just £6, and most games accept just one token to play.
+The retro arcades and pinball machines work on a token basis, with most games accepting just one token to play, whilst all the game consoles are free to play.
 The bar is child-free, too, so you can rest assured you can crack on with your game without the interruption of an innocent-looking 10-year-old desperate to pinch your machine.